Follow This Link: How Well Do You Know Link Jargon?

 Affiliate link

-If I refer a product or a service to you, whether via social media or in a blog post, that referral has three advantages.
+If an affiliate marketer refer a product or a service to you, whether via social media or in a blog post, that referral has three advantages.
 You get a great product.
-The seller or service provider gains a customer, and I get paid a little commission for referring you to the seller.
+The seller or service provider gains a customer, and the marketer earns a little commission for referring you as a buyer to the seller.

-But for the seller to know that I referred the customer to them, the hyperlink has to include certain information which identifies me.
-This link, with my details in it, is called an affiliate link.
+But for the seller to know which affiliate marketer referred the customer to them, the hyperlink has to include certain information which identifies the marketer.
+This link, with such details in it, is called an affiliate link.

 Sponsored links/Paid links